February 15, 2023

 The size and height of your raised garden bed will depend on the amount of space you have available and the type of plants you want to grow.

-A general rule of thumb is to make your bed at least 3 feet wide and six feet long.
+A general rule of thumb is to make your bed at least two feet wide and six feet long.
 This will give you plenty of space to plant your crops and work in the bed.
 As for height, it's recommended to make your bed at least six to eight inches high.
 This will allow for good drainage and easy access to your plants.
 However, raised beds can come in a variety of heights.